hardrock12/kernel_tutorial/README.md

 2. Invoke bochs with the dedicated script `./run_bochs.sh`.

-3. Bochs will prompt you a menu.
-Just skip it, typing in the Enter key.

-4. Once the Bochs GUI is launched with the black screen, a GRUB command prompt finish to appear.
+3. Once the Bochs GUI is launched with the black screen, a GRUB command prompt finish to appear.
 Type in the following command :
 `grub> kernel 200+N`.
 N being the size of your kernel in blocks (that is the size displayed previously divided by 512, since a block contains 512 bytes).
 Type enter.
 Grub must reply with a line like `[Multiboot-elf, ... shtab=...entry=...]`

-5. Still from the Grub prompt, type in `boot` which launch the kernel.
+4. Still from the Grub prompt, type in `boot` which launch the kernel.
 Let's `hack`! ;-)